 When you’re ready to do your monthly review, this balance sheet analysis guide will help you get started.

-Doing monthly financial statement analysis—comparing your actuals to your plan or forecast—helps you keep a finger on the pulse of your business finances.
+Doing a monthly financial statement analysis—comparing your actuals to your plan or forecast—helps you keep a finger on the pulse of your business finances.

 When you identify a gap or variance between what you forecast and what actually happened, use that information to help you make strategic shifts in your business so you can quickly address challenges and take advantage of opportunities.